HGMEM: Hypergraph-based Working Memory to Improve Multi-step RAG for Long-Context Complex Relational Modeling: Results and Analysis

 \subsection{Dissecting Query Resolving: Primitive vs. Sense-making}

 To better understand how our proposed \textsc{HGMem} brings improvement to the evaluation tasks, we conduct a targeted analysis across different query types.
-Specifically, we randomly sample 40 queries from each long narrative understanding dataset used in our experiments, yielding a total of 120 queries.
-These are then manually categorized into two representative types: \begin{itemize}[leftmargin=0.5cm] \item \emph{Primitive Query}: Queries that primarily require locating directly associated chunks, which can often be resolved with local evidence and focus on straightforward factual information. \item \emph{Sense-making Query}: Queries that require deeper comprehension by connecting and integrating multiple pieces of evidence, emphasizing the construction of higher-order relationships and interpretation beyond surface retrieval. \end{itemize}

-We compare both prediction accuracy and the average number of entities per hyperedge (\emph{Avg}-$N_{v}$) in memory before generating final responses.
+Specifically, we randomly sample 40 queries from each long narrative understanding dataset, yielding a total of 120 queries.
+These are then manually categorized into two representative types: \begin{itemize}[leftmargin=0.5cm,itemsep=4pt, parsep=2pt, topsep=2pt] \item \emph{Primitive Query}: Queries that require locating directly associated chunks, which can be resolved with local evidence and focus on straightforward factual information. \item \emph{Sense-making Query}: Queries that require deeper comprehension by integrating multiple pieces of evidence, emphasizing the construction of higher-order relationships and interpretation beyond surface retrieval. \end{itemize} Among the 120 sampled queries, three PhD-level students are asked to carry out manual categorization, where their agreement in terms of Fleiss’s Kappa is 0.88.
+Then, we compare both prediction accuracy and the average number of entities per hyperedge (\emph{Avg}-$N_{v}$) in memory before generating final responses.
 The latter serves as a quantitative indicator of relationship complexity.
 Table \ref{tab:deeper_analysis} shows that on \emph{sense-making queries}, our full ``\textsc{HGMem}'' achieves higher accuracy with considerably larger \emph{Avg}-$N_{v}$ than ``\textsc{HGMem} \emph{w/o.
 Merging}'', demonstrating that forming higher-order correlations enhances comprehension.
 In contrast, for primitive queries, ``\textsc{HGMem}'' yields comparable or slightly lower accuracy relative to ``\textsc{HGMem} \emph{w/o.
 Merging}''.
-This is likely because the full model still tends to associate additional pieces of relevant evidence (as indicated by the slightly higher \emph{Avg}-$N_{v}$), even though the primitive evidence alone is sufficient to answer straightforward queries, resulting in redundancy.
+This is likely because the model still tends to associate additional pieces of relevant evidence (as indicated by the slightly higher \emph{Avg}-$N_{v}$), even though the primitive evidence alone is sufficient to answer straightforward queries, resulting in redundancy.

 Notably, the \emph{Avg}-$N_{v}$ on sense-making queries consistently exceeds that on primitive queries, especially when merging is applied.
 Taken together, these results indicate that \textsc{HGMem} improves contextual understanding by constructing high-order correlations for complex relational reasoning, rather than relying on shallow accumulation of surface facts.
+Appendix \ref{sec:appendix_cast_study} represents a case study comparison with other baseline methods.